Balzu/g4-2025-website/docs/_pages/index.markdown

         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Chiudi"></button>
       </div>
       <div class="modal-body">
-        We used the multilingual **GordonAI emotion detection model** to analyze emotional responses in Reddit posts related to cybersecurity incidents.
+        We used the multilingual <strong>GordonAI emotion detection model</strong> to analyze emotional responses in Reddit posts related to cybersecurity incidents.
 GordonAI is based on **Microsoft’s mdeberta-v3-base** and fine-tuned to classify text into seven core emotions: joy, sadness, fear, anger, surprise, disgust, and neutral.
 It supports **English, Italian, and Spanish**, and is optimized for short, user-generated texts.

-For this task, we scraped Reddit  title,posts and comments using a curated list of **cybersecurity-related tokens** — such as ransomware, phishing, vpn, ddos, exploit, leak, password — and key phrases like "got hacked", "account stolen", "lost access", or "social engineering".
+For this task, we scraped Reddit  title,posts and comments using a curated list of <strong>cybersecurity-related tokens</strong> — such as ransomware, phishing, vpn, ddos, exploit, leak, password — and key phrases like "got hacked", "account stolen", "lost access", or "social engineering".

-Each extracted post was processed by the model to detect its **dominant emotional tone**.
+Each extracted post was processed by the model to detect its <strong>dominant emotional tone</strong>.
 This allowed us to explore how users react emotionally to specific threat types, and how different scenarios (e.g., personal account loss vs. general vulnerability disclosure) trigger distinct affective responses.
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-secondary" data-bs-dismiss="modal">Chiudi</button>